Badoot/MyLND/README.md

     2. Install pip3 (apt-get install python3-pip)
     3. git clone https://github.com/Badoot/MyLND.git
     4. pip3 install grpcio grpcio-tools googleapis-common-protos pandas
-    5. If you don't already have a wallet, please use 'lncli create' to create a new wallet (for now).
-    6. Copy *.macaroon and tls.cert from your LND node to --lnddir ('.' by default) or --macaroonpath and --tlspath on your local machine.
+    5. Copy *.macaroon and tls.cert from your LND node to --lnddir ('.' by default) or --macaroonpath and --tlspath on your local machine.

 # Usage